 - ½ teaspoon baking soda

-- To make the bread, combine the eggs, water, apple cider vinegar, pumpkin spice, baking soda and melted coconut oil in a bowl and mix thoroughly.
+- To make the bread, combine the eggs, water, apple cider vinegar, coconut flour, pumpkin spice, baking soda and melted coconut oil in a bowl and mix thoroughly.

 - Pour the batter into a grease 8 x 8 square pan and bake for 20 - 25 minutes or until a toothpick comes clean at 350.